angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 ### Phases Only Run Again When "Dirty" Through Signal Dependencies

-When `afterRenderEffect()` is initially called, all registered phases execute once in sequence.
+When `afterRenderEffect()` is initially called, all registered effects execute once in sequence.
-However, for any phase to run again, it must be marked as "dirty" due to a change in signal dependencies.
+However, for any effect to run again, it must be marked as "dirty" due to a change in signal dependencies.
 This dependency-based system helps Angular to optimize performance by preventing redundant executions.

-For a phase to be marked "dirty" and eligible to rerun, it must establish a dependency on a signal that changes.
+For a effect to be marked "dirty" and eligible to rerun, it must establish a dependency on a signal that changes.
-If a phase does not track any signals, or if the tracked signals remain unchanged, the phase won't be marked as dirty, and its code will not re-execute.
+If a effect does not track any signals, or if the tracked signals remain unchanged, the effect won't be marked as dirty, and its code will not re-execute.

 There are two main ways to establish dependencies in `afterRenderEffect()`:

 1. **Tracking the Value of a Previous Phase's Output**:
-  Each phase can return a value to be passed as input to the next phase (except `earlyRead`, which has no previous phase).
+  Each effect can return a value to be passed as input to the next effect (except `earlyRead`, which has no previous effect).
-  This value is wrapped in a signal, and if we then read that signal in the following phase, we create a dependency.
+  This value is wrapped in a signal, and if we then read that signal in the following effect, we create a dependency.
   It's important to understand that we must actually execute the signal's getter function because simply passing the signal around is insufficient to establish a dependency.

 2. **Directly Tracking Component Signals**:
-  We can also create dependencies by accessing other signals directly within the phase.
+  We can also create dependencies by accessing other signals directly within the effect.
-  In the upcoming example, we read a signal from the component within the `earlyRead` phase to create a dependency and ensure the phase executes multiple times.
+  In the upcoming example, we read a signal from the component within the `earlyRead` effect to create a dependency and ensure the effect executes multiple times.

-> **💡 Angular ensures that phases only re-execute when their tracked signals change, marking the phase itself as "dirty."
+> **💡 Angular ensures that effects only re-execute when their tracked signals change, marking the effect itself as "dirty."
-  Without these signal dependencies, each phase will run only once!**
+  Without these signal dependencies, each effect will run only once!**

 ### Example of `afterRenderEffect()`: Dynamically Resizing a Textarea